natefinch/rpg/content/post/google-drive.md

 more, to give them borders or backgroud colors.

-The only thing that I wish google docs supported that it doesn't is styling specific sections of text in consistent ways.
-You can't, for exmaple, tag all skill names witha style and then update that style to update all instances of skill names (like making them italics or whatever).
+The only thing that I wish google docs supported that it doesn't is styling specific sections of text inside a paragraph.
+Applying a heading style applies it to the entire paragraph.
+You can't, for exmaple, tag all skill names with a style and then update that style to update all instances of skill names (like making them italics or whatever).
+You also can't have more than 6 headings, and you can't name your styles.
 Maybe this will come later, but for now, it's not possible.

 ## Fonts